stacy8popova/PyGBSThr/README.md

 # PyGBSThr

-``PyGBSTr`` is a python software that solves Gaussian Boson Sampling problem (threshold detection, without losses and noise) using the [A.S.
+``PyGBSThr`` is a python software that solves Gaussian Boson Sampling problem (threshold detection, without losses and noise) using the [A.S.
 Popova and A.N.
 Rubtsov method](https://arxiv.org/abs/2106.01445).
-``PyGBSTr`` contains both the exact calculation and the approximate approach.
+``PyGBSThr`` contains both the exact calculation and the approximate approach.

 This project consists of two main parts: visual demonstration of our method on a small problem in ``demo.ipynb`` and the optimized realization of the approach for random matrices in  ``start_up.py``.

 # Installation

-To install ``PyGBSTr`` you can download [Docker  Desktop](https://www.docker.com/get-started) to use our code more easily.
+To install ``PyGBSThr`` you can download [Docker  Desktop](https://www.docker.com/get-started) to use our code more easily.
 If you would not like to use Docker, you also could follow the instructions below.

 To run our ``demo.ipynb`` you need to install [Jupyter](https://jupyter.org/) enviroment, ``Python 3`` and the folloing libraries: